dennislwm/netlify-hugo-tldr/content/en/posts/look-mum-no-servers.md

 Before diving into configuring the workflow, let's take a peek at how the GitHub Actions configuration works.

+To create a GitHub Actions pipeline, we have to specify:

+* Name of the GitHub Actions `name`.
+* Type of trigger events `on`.
+* An array of jobs `jobs`.
+  * A base image `runs-on`.
+  * An array of steps `steps`.
+    * Checkout git repo.
+    * Set up Python.
+    * Install dependencies.
+    * Run tests.
+    * Run application.

+Let's look at an example.

 ![GitHub Actions Config File](../../../static/images/look-mum-no-servers/GitHub-Actions-Config-File.png)

+We name the GitHub Actions `Python application`, and it will trigger on each `push` to the `master` branch.

+There is one job `build` using the base image `ubuntu-latest` that runs each of the steps listed above.
+* The first step checks out the git repository, with a minimum commit history of `fetch-depth`.
+* The second and third steps install `Python 3.9` and the dependencies in `requirements.txt`.
+* The fourth and fifth steps run the unit tests and application.

+For the final step, the command `sudoku` reads the file `examples/puzzle.txt` containing a PUZZLE_STRING.
+The return output string is then piped through a series of formatting commands using `sed` and `awk` and into the file `examples/result.txt`.
+The `result.txt` file is compared to the last commit and a new commit is created only if there is a change in the file.

 ---
 ## Steps to Configure Your Pipedream Workflow